 The Lesson: When Jesus said this to them, the Bible says "But they did not understand the statement which He spoke."
 It also says that Mary pondered this in her heart.
 She didn't understand it, but she knew it had some great significance.
 The Bible also tells us that He went home and was subject to his parents.
 This does not imply that He was disobedient when he remained in Jerusalem.
 He was there for His Father's business.
 One day Mary would put all the pieces of her ponderings together and realilze Jesus wasn't just her son, but the Son of God and her Savior.

 In Matthew 17: 24-27 Jesus and the disciples were in Capernaum and Peter was asked by someone taking in the Temple taxes if Jesus had paid his Temple taxes.
 Jesus said to Peter, " From whom do the kings take customs or taxes, from their sons or strangers?

 Peter replied, "From strangers."

 As the Son of God, Jesus could have been exempt from the tax, but said to Peter,

 "Lest I offend them, go to the sea, cast in a hook and take the fish that comes up first.
 And when you have opened its mouth, you will find a piece of money; take that and give it to them for Me and you."

 That's strange funny.

-The world would be colorless and drab without humor, laughter, oddities, absurdities and ironies.
+The world would be colorless and drab without humor, laughter, oddities, absurdities, and ironies.
 The stories and verses mentioned above have a serious message, but the way they were presented can bring us a smile, or even a chuckle.
-In many instances they make a more powerful impact than it they had been presented another way.
+In many instances, they make a more powerful impact than had it been presented another way.
 Jesus used irony brilliantly, and you can't deny that the power of the speck and the plank.
 Humor can be an effective teacher as well as anything.

 © 2013 Lori Colbo